 If you want your flute "tweaked" and custom fitted to your hands etc., order one of my more expensive flute models.
 The Folk Flute is designed to be an acceptable model within the range and preferences of most players, and to play really well.
-At this point I have shipped over 1000 of these and the feedback has been overwhelmingly favorable.
+At this point I have shipped over 1000 of these since 2003 and the feedback has been overwhelmingly favorable.

 I recommend getting the real thing.
 The Folk Flute is the real thing!
 You will getting a true wooden flute with a proper tapered bore, undercut toneholes, etc. You are also getting an instrument made with the skill and experience of someone who has been mastering this art form for over 30 years.
 Your instrument is probably worth more and I could probably charge more, since these play as well as the many expensive flutes made by my peers (and these also play as well as my expensive flutes).
 I simply like to provide a lower cost but very high quality instrument in excellent wood to as many players in the world as possible.
 Its what I do.
 In terms of access, my smaller handed flutes especially serve a need for small-handed players.
 I have been working on perfecting a smaller handed flute model since 1986.
 Only a few other makers seem to have any grasp of this concept and all are way behind me in terms of experience and practice.

 Buy the Folk Flute now using your Credit Card or PayPal account.
 PayPal is my online credit card transaction provider.
 It is free to you, secure, and for credit card purchases, does not require a PayPal account.
 Usually PayPal will automatically issue an acknowledgement of the transaction.
 If you don't receive one, check with me to verify that the order has been recieved. [ More on why I use PayPal... ]